LYNx785/learnosity_utils/README.md

 ## Usage

-After installation you'll need configure the gem with your Learnosity provided credentials.
+After installation you'll need configure the gem with your personal Learnosity provided credentials

 ```ruby
 LearnosityUtils.configure do |config|